 APs unreachable: Access points that were not online and thus could not be tested with.

-(Optional) Deploy a PEAP Wireless Profile using Group Policy
+Deploy a PEAP Wireless Profile using AD Group Policy (Optional)

 For a seamless user experience, it may be ideal to deploy a PEAP wireless profile to domain computers so users can easily associate with the SSID.
 Though optional for user auth, this is strongly recommended for machine authentication.